-Implicit bias: Is everyone racist? - BBC News
+Is everyone racist?

 The idea behind the IAT is that some categories and concepts may be more closely linked in our minds than others.
 We may find it easier, and therefore quicker, to link black faces with nasty words than white faces with nasty words.

 Over the past few decades, measures of explicit bias have been falling rapidly.
 For example, in Britain in the 1980s about 50% of the population stated that they opposed interracial marriages.
-That figure, at the last census in 2011, had fallen to 15%.
+That figure had fallen to 15% by 2011.
 The US has experienced a similarly dramatic shift.
 Going back to 1958, 94% of Americans said they disapproved of black-white marriage.
 That had fallen to just 11% by 2013.

 But implicit bias - bias that we harbour unintentionally - is much stickier, much more difficult to eradicate.
 At least that's the claim.
 The IAT, first introduced two decades ago as a means of measuring implicit bias, is now used in laboratories all across the world.
 From Harvard's Project Implicit site alone, it has been taken nearly 18 million times.
 And there's a pattern.
 My result was far from unique.
 On the race test, most people show some kind of pro-white, anti-black bias.
 They are speedier connecting black faces to bad concepts than white faces.
 (Black people are not immune to this phenomenon themselves.)